IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/08_jQuery_Whats_New_12_1_Landing_Page.md

 ## <a id="grid-virtualization"></a> Grid Virtualization

 The virtualization technology used for better performance when displaying large data sets has been improved to support hierarchical grids and GroupBy mode for hierarchical grids.
 Now there are two virtualization modes: fixed and continuous.
-Fixed mode is the existing virtualization embedded in Ignite UI controls.
+Fixed mode is the existing virtualization embedded in %%ProductName%% controls.
 Continuous mode is a new development that supports hierarchical grid and the group by feature to handle situations with variable child row count.

 ### Related Topics: